Bartholomew the Apostle: In Armenia

-Along with his fellow apostle Jude "Thaddeus", Bartholomew is reputed to have brought Christianity to Armenia in the 1st century; as a result, in 301 the Armenian kingdom became the first state in history to embrace Christianity officially.
+Along with his fellow apostle Jude "Thaddeus", Bartholomew is reputed to have brought and preached Christianity to Armenia in the 1st century; as a result, in 301 the Armenian kingdom became the first state in history to embrace Christianity officially.
 Thus, both saints are considered the patron saints of the Armenian Apostolic Church.
 According to these traditions, Bartholomew is the second Catholicos-Patriarch of the Armenian Apostolic Church.